Aged care means test assessments

-- aligns the aged care fees you pay with changes to your care needs or financial circumstances
+- looks at changes to your care needs or financial circumstances

-- sets your aged care fees for the next quarter, and
+- sets your fees for the next quarter, and

 You can ask us to review your aged care fees and charges if your circumstances change.

-Notification letters will be sent to you and your nominee to advise you of the outcome if there is a change in your aged care fees.
-We will also send a notification letter to your aged care provider.
-If a new fee is set after an ad hoc review, your new rate is applied from the date the review takes place.
+We send letters to you and your nominee to let you know if there is a change in your fees.
+We will also send a letter to your aged care provider.
+If there is a new fee after an ad hoc review, we apply your new rate from the date of the review.

-If you receive an income support payment from us, you need to let us know within 14 days if you move into residential aged care, or if you sell or rent out your home.
+If you get an income support payment from us, you need to let us know within 14 days if you:

-Changes in your circumstances may affect your rate of payment as well as the aged care fees you may be asked to pay.
+Changes in your circumstances may affect your rate of payment as well as the aged care fees you may pay.

-If you are a self-funded retiree you should also tell us about any significant changes in your financial circumstances.
+If you are a self-funded retiree, you should also tell us about any big changes in your financial circumstances.

-Most people continue to be paid the same amount of pension after moving into residential aged care.
-If you are a member of a couple and you are separated due to illness, your pension may be paid at a higher rate.
+Most people keep getting the same amount of pension after moving into residential aged care.
+If you are a member of a couple and you need to separate due to illness, your get a higher rate of pension

 If you own your home, it is exempt from the pension assets test while you live there.
-It will remain exempt for 2 years after you leave it to enter a care situation.
-The date the 2 year exemption period starts from can vary if you are, or were, a member of a couple at the time you changed address to receive care.
+It will stay exempt for 2 years after you leave it to enter a care situation.
+The date the 2 years starts from can vary.
+It depends on when you change your address and if you are, or were, a member of a couple at the time you enter care.

-Once the 2 year exemption period has ended, the value of your former home will normally be counted as an asset for the pension assets test and this can affect the rate of your pension.
+After the 2 years, your former home will count as an asset for the pension assets test and this can affect the rate of your pension.

-The value of your former home and rental income from your former home will stay exempt from the income support payment assets test if you:
+Your former home, and rental income from it, will stay exempt from the pension income and assets test if you: